michaelpointek/Central-Park-Weather-Analysis/README.md

 - ChatGPT and additonal AI tools assisted in some of the code.

 ## Contributions
-Will - Created flask route to access min/max temperature data + java script and html to create a functioning popup (visualization)
+Will - Created flask route to access min/max temperature data + java script and html to create a functioning popup (visualization 3)